ghassbomb/maths-track/content/proof-prob/prove/criticism.md

 2. The author doesn't explain the principle of vacuous truth in [§1.5](../ch1/#chapter-15--the-conditional-and-biconditional-connectives), and thus leaves the reader confused as to why the last two lines of the truth table are true.
 His attempt at an explanation just leaves one _more_ confused.
+3. The author gives examples demanding more advanced operations on sets in [§2.1](../ch2/#chapter-21--quantifiers) & [§2.2](../ch2/#chapter-22--equivalences-involving-quantifiers) before defining them in [§2.3](../ch2/#chapter-23--more-operations-on-sets).